TLRY (Tilray Brands Inc.) has impressive results

 Sponsored

-On July 29, 2022, The Benchmark Company Downgraded Tilray Brands Inc. (NASDAQ: TLRY) to Sell.
-A report published by Canaccord Genuity on March 04, 2022, Upgraded its rating to ‘Buy’ for TLRY.
-Barclays also rated TLRY shares as ‘Underweight’, setting a target price of $10 on the company’s shares in an initiating report dated November 18, 2021.
-Cantor Fitzgerald November 01, 2021d the rating to Neutral on November 01, 2021, and set its price target from $18 to $11.80.
-CIBC June 11, 2021d its ‘Sector Outperform’ rating to ‘Neutral’ for TLRY, as published in its report on June 11, 2021.
-Cantor Fitzgerald’s report from June 03, 2021 suggests a price prediction of $22 for TLRY shares, giving the stock a ‘Overweight’ rating.
-Cowen also rated the stock as ‘Outperform’.
+On November 02, 2022, Bernstein started tracking Tilray Brands Inc. (NASDAQ: TLRY) recommending Mkt Perform.
+A report published by The Benchmark Company on July 29, 2022, Downgraded its rating to ‘Sell’ for TLRY.
+Canaccord Genuity also Upgraded TLRY shares as ‘Buy’, setting a target price of $9 on the company’s shares in a report dated March 04, 2022.
+Barclays Initiated an Underweight rating on November 18, 2021, and assigned a price target of $10.
+Cantor Fitzgerald November 01, 2021d its ‘Overweight’ rating to ‘Neutral’ for TLRY, as published in its report on November 01, 2021.
+CIBC’s report from June 11, 2021 suggests a price prediction of $25 for TLRY shares, giving the stock a ‘Neutral’ rating.
+Cantor Fitzgerald also rated the stock as ‘Overweight’.

 Analysis of Tilray Brands Inc. (TLRY)